conan-io/conan-io.github.io/_posts/2019-02-22-Extending-conan-with-hooks.markdown

 $ git clone https://github.com/conan-io/hooks.git conan-io
 ```

-This give users the power of having hooks under a VCS and updating to new versions very simple.
+This gives users the power of having hooks under a VCS and updating to new versions very simple.

 Now it is just a matter of activating the desired hooks:

 ```
 $ conan config set hooks.conanio/hooks/attribute_checker
+$ conan config set hooks.conanio/hooks/binary-linter
+...
 ```

 ### Attribute checker